Skip to main content

 The groundwater standards for toxaphene were adopted in Cycle 1 (1985) and updated in Cycle 5 (1994).

-Toxaphene is a mixture of hundreds of different chlorinated compounds primarily used to control insect pests on cotton and other crops.
+Toxaphene is a mixture of hundreds of different chlorinated compounds used to control insects in crops.
 The EPA banned all uses of toxaphene in 1990.
-Animal studies have shown that long-term exposure to high levels of toxaphene can damage the liver, kidneys, alter the immune system, and cause cancer.
+Studies have shown exposure to high levels of toxaphene can damage the liver, kidneys, alter the immune system, and increase the risk of certain types of cancer.

 1,2,4-Trichlorobenzene